Palazzo Parisio (Naxxar)

 Palazzo Parisio, formerly known as Scicluna Palace, Palazzo Scicluna, and officially Palazzo Parisio and Gardens, is a 20th-century palace in Naxxar, Malta.
 On site was a hunting lodge built in 1733 by Paolo Parisio, and was used as a summer or permanent residence, barracks and a college, before being acquired by the Marquis Scicluna in 1898.

 The marquis modified the building between 1900 and 1907 with the appearance visible today.
-Its architecture is composed of a Art Nouveau front and back façades and a Sicilian Baroque interior.
+Its architecture is composed of an Art Nouveau front and back façades and a Sicilian Baroque interior.
 Today, Palazzo Parisio and its surrounding gardens are in good condition and are open to the public.

 History

 Hunting lodge

 A hunting lodge was built on site in 1733 by Grand Master António Manoel de Vilhena.
 After his death, the building was taken over by the Order of St. John, and it eventually passed into the hands of the Parisio family, who used it as a summer residence.
 It eventually became the permanent residence of Paolo Parisio Muscati.
 In 1798, the hunting lodge briefly served as a barracks during the French occupation of Malta.